peterthenelson/fiolin/docs/design.md

 _A Fiddle For Files_

 **tl;dr:** Write simple scripts that manipulate files.
 Share them with your friends.
-Run them locally in your browser.
+Run them entirely in your browser.

 ## Motivation and Overview